-On 11 January 2023, the Minister for Climate Change and Energy revoked the industrial electricity and fuel efficiency method.
+On 11 January 2023, the Minister for Climate Change and Energy revoked the Industrial electricity and fuel efficiency (IEFE) method as it was replaced by the Industrial and Commercial Emissions Reduction (ICER) method.
 New projects cannot be registered under the method.
 Projects that were already registered under it are not affected.

 Using the IEFE method